syncfusion-content/maui-docs/MAUI/Kanban-Board/Getting-Started.md

 ## Creating an application using .NET MAUI Kanban Board control

-1. Create a new .NET MAUI application in Visual studio.
+1. Create a new .NET MAUI application in Visual Studio.
 2. Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
 To add SfKanban to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Kanban and then install it.
 3. To initialize the control, import the Kanban namespace.
 4. Initialize [SfKanban]().